OWASP/www-policy/operational/events.md

 ### Event Code of Conduct

-To ensure a safe, constant learning and networking experience, OWASP Events shall conform to the [Conference & Event Attendee Policy](/www-policy/operational/conferences-events) and in particular its Anti-Harassment provisions.
+To ensure a safe, constant learning and networking experience, OWASP Events shall conform to the [Conference & Event Attendee Policy](/www-policy/operational/conferences-events) and, in particular, its Anti-Harassment provisions.

 ### Attendee Privacy